GDQuest/website/content/open-source/guides/learn-godot/beginner/index.md

 <!-- TODO: link to main contributors guidelines -->

-_There is also a second part: [Learn to Make Games with Godot: Developer Edition]({{< ref "open-source/guides/learn-godot/developer/index.md" >}}) to covering a curated list of educational resources useful for game developers with some knowledge and possibly coming from a different game engine._

 Do you want to learn to make games, but you don't know where to start?
-You have little or no programming experience?
+Do you have little or no programming experience?
 This guide is for you!

+_If you are an experienced developer, check out [Learn to Make Games with Godot: Developer Edition]({{< ref "open-source/guides/learn-godot/developer/index.md" >}}) instead._

 ## Become a game developer

-We collected and reviewed dozens of **free online resources** to help you learn to make your first video games with [Godot].
+We collected and reviewed dozens of **free online resources** to help you learn to make your first video games with the free and open source game engine [Godot].

-This learning path will take you from 0 to your first full-blown games, albeit small ones.
+This learning path will take you from 0 to your first complete games, albeit small ones.

 > The journey of a thousand miles begins with one step.
 >
 > Lao Tzu

-Your first game may not be your dream project, but you're going to learn and grow a lot, taking your first steps.
+Your first creation may not be your dream project, but you're going to learn and grow a lot taking your first steps.
 You're going to discover a world full of wonders where the further you go, the more creative the process becomes.

 > It is good to have an end to journey toward; but it is the journey that matters, in the end.
 >